 - Marketing team member – Top of funnel communicator

 - Design team member – User focused and keeping tests on brand

 - Business stakeholder – Voice of the customer

-So you’ve built your team, defined your goals and processes, and now you have results showing awesome improvements.
+So you’ve built your team, define your goals and processes, and now you have results showing awesome improvements.
 How do you keep doubling down on your success?
-Get more team members involved by building AB tests above and below the funnel you are testing on.
+Get more team members involved by building A/B tests above and below the funnel you are testing on.